pizzaparth/Pumpkin-Discord-Bot/README.md

 ## Support

-For issues or feature requests, please open an issue in the repository or contact the development team.
+For issues or feature requests, please open an issue in the repository or contact github.com/pizzaparth.

 ## License